 Financial abuse of elderly citizens is one of the most common, yet under-reported, crimes in the United States.
 While many older adults have the mental acuity to protect their assets, the combination of cognitive decline and financial wealth make some other seniors easy prey for financial crime.

-With more Americans turning 65, elder financial abuse is on the rise.
-Since 2013, financial institutions have reported more than 180,000 suspicious activities targeting older adults, involving a total of more than $6 billion.1 Worse, true losses may be difficult to calculate since many incidents go unrecognized or unreported.
+Even before coronavirus, elder financial abuse was on the rise with the aging of the population.
+Since 2013, financial institutions have reported more than 180,000 suspicious activities targeting older adults, involving a total of more than $6 billion.2 Worse, true losses may be difficult to calculate since many incidents go unrecognized or unreported.

 The best prevention for you and your older loved ones is being aware of forms of financial abuse and knowing what preventive steps you can take.

-With elder financial abuse, fraudsters exploit certain vulnerabilities of the elderly, including cognitive impairment and lack of familiarity with technology, to collect their personal and financial information for economic gain.
+With elder financial abuse, fraudsters exploit certain vulnerabilities of the elderly, including cognitive impairment and lack of familiarity with technology, to collect their personal and financial information to perpetrate fraud.
 Financial abuse against the elderly covers many types of fraud such as unauthorized use of a senior’s property, mismanagement of their income for a personal benefit or persuading a senior to sign a fraudulent document.

 Other scams include deceitful investment offers, rip-offs by contractors and intentional bad advice from disreputable advisors.